scribd/scribd.github.io/_posts/2020-06-24-shipping-rust-to-production.md

 }
 ```

 JSON parsing in rsyslog is feasible, but not easy.
-To make matters worse, there
+For example, there
-was no way to handle JSON keys which use the dollar-sign `$`, because the
+is no way to handle JSON keys which use the dollar-sign `$`, because the
 scripting interpreter treats `$` characters as variable references.
 The
-original version of our rsyslog-kafka gateway that went into production ended
+original version of our rsyslog-kafka gateway that went into production
-up using regular expressions to fish out the topic we needed for routing!
+uses regular expressions to fish out the topic!

 Unfortunately, the daemon also does not emit metrics or statistics natively in
 a format we could easily get into Datadog.
 The only way to get the statistics
-we needed out of the daemon would be to ingest statistics written out to a file through a sidecar
+we needed would be to ingest statistics written out to a file through a sidecar
 container and report those into Datadog.
 This would have required building a
 custom daemon to parse the rsyslogd stats output which seemed like a lot of
-work without a lot of benefit.
+work for a little bit of benefit.

-This all left us with very little understanding of how a service which was
-difficult to configure and test would actually run in production.
+We didn't know how this difficult and untestable service would actually run in production.

 ## Makin' hotdogs

 Bored one weekend with nothing to do, I asked myself “how hard could getting syslog into Kafka be?”
 As it turned out: _not that hard_.

-I continued to improve the [daemon](https://github.com/reiseburo/hotdog) over a number of
+I continued to improve [hotdog](https://github.com/reiseburo/hotdog) over a number of
 weeks until I had feature parity with our rsyslogd use-case, and then some!

 *  RFC 5424/3164 syslog-formatted message parsing